AdyGCode/SaaS-FED-Notes/2026/Session-06/Slides-06-1-CRUD/slides.md

 # Implementing Basic CRUD/BREAD

-Before you begin, ensure you have:
+Before we complete the example we will:

 - Create contacts migration, factory & seeder,
 - Contact model,